|

 Inclusion Criteria:

-Screening will occur to enrich the yield of individuals who are highly predisposed to develop youth-onset type 2 diabetes and include those with all of the criteria in Category A:
+Screening will occur to enrich the yield of individuals who are highly predisposed to develop youth-onset T2D and include those with all of the following criteria:

 * Overweight or obesity with BMI ≥85th percentile